tub-elastest/epm-adapter-ansible/docs/index.md

 You have to include the private key for doing runtime operations on the launched instances.
 It should correspond to the key specified in the play.
-You can either add it in the package with the name 'key' or set a 'keypath' in the metadata where the adapater can find it.
+You can either add it in the package with the name 'key' or set a 'keypath' in the metadata where the adapter can find it.

 The adapter is implemented using **python2.7** and the Ansible and gRPC libraries.